fcbz/berlin-citizen-office-helper/README.md

 A Linux system with Python 3.X installed.
 I did it with a Raspberry Pi 3.
 Make sure the path home/$user/Projekte/Wohnungsanmeldungstermin/Rohdaten/ exists.
-And of course, if you'd like to receive a Push Notification, make sure to have the app Prowl installed and retreive the necessary token.
+And of course, if you'd like to receive a Push Notification, make sure to have the app Prowl installed and retreive the necessary token. pyprowl, requests, os and datetime musst be installed in Python.